 Kuningan Day is a significant celebration in Bali, marking the conclusion of the Galungan holiday cycle, occurring every 210 days, ten days after Galungan.
-Kuningan festival 2025 date is May 3 and November 29.
-Brass Penampahan feast is on May 2 (sometimes the festival can be a day earlier or later).
+Kuningan festival 2026 date is June 27.
+Brass Penampahan feast is on June 28 (sometimes the festival can be a day earlier or later).
 It holds deep cultural and religious significance for the Balinese people, rooted in their beliefs about the journey of their ancestors and their relationship with the divine.
 Kuningan marks the end of 10-day Galungan festival.

 The Balinese view Kuningan Day as the time when their